“First, you make a roux.”

 Studded with chicken and andouille, Gumbo Ya-Ya is a comforting pick that is thoroughly Creole.
 Find Mr. B’s in the French Quarter (and come hungry).

-Of course, there’s no better place to taste the region’s most coveted gumbo dishes than at the Treme Gumbo Festival.
+Of course, there’s no better place to taste the region’s most coveted gumbo dishes than at the Tremé Creole Gumbo Festival.
 Chefs from all across South Louisiana gather at Congo Square in Armstrong Park to celebrate New Orleans’ signature dish.
 There, you’ll find your standard chicken and sausage, varieties of seafood, duck, and even vegan offerings.
 This free festival held every November has quickly become a local favorite.
-Go find out why Nov.
-14 and 15.
+Go find out why on November 18 and 19.